fusioncharts/dev_centre_docs/gauge-and-widgets-guide/funnel-chart/introduction.md

 The funnel chart incorporates the following features:

-* [Interactive funnel slices]{% linkTo tutorials/gauge-and-widgets-guide/funnel-chart/configuring-chart.md %}, which when clicked can separate from the main funnel
+* [Interactive funnel slices](/gauge-and-widgets-guide/funnel-chart/configuring-chart), which when clicked can separate from the main funnel

-* Option to plot funnel slices as [hollow]{% linkTo tutorials/gauge-and-widgets-guide/funnel-chart/configuring-chart.md %} or [filled]{% linkTo tutorials/gauge-and-widgets-guide/funnel-chart/configuring-chart.md %}
+* Option to plot funnel slices as [hollow](/gauge-and-widgets-guide/funnel-chart/configuring-chart)

 * Option to set same slant angle for each funnel slice (or make them dependent on data)

-* Ability to seamlessly [convert 3D funnel to 2D funnel]{% linkTo tutorials/gauge-and-widgets-guide/funnel-chart/configuring-chart.md %}, by right clicking on the chart and selecting `View 2D`
+* Ability to seamlessly [convert 3D funnel to 2D funnel](/gauge-and-widgets-guide/funnel-chart/configuring-chart), by right clicking on the chart and selecting `View 2D`

-* Option to render the funnel in 2D mode with more control over the [border]{% linkTo tutorials/gauge-and-widgets-guide/funnel-chart/configuring-chart.md %} and fill properties
+* Option to render the funnel in 2D mode with more control over the [border](/gauge-and-widgets-guide/funnel-chart/configuring-chart) and fill properties

 * Option to show values as actual values or in percentage

-* Option to show a value as a [percentage of the first value or the previous value]{% linkTo tutorials/gauge-and-widgets-guide/funnel-chart/configuring-chart.md %}.
+* Option to show a value as a [percentage of the first value or the previous value](/gauge-and-widgets-guide/funnel-chart/configuring-chart).

 * Smart labels to avoid overlapping of funnel labels

-* Option to [place labels at the side or at the center]{% linkTo tutorials/gauge-and-widgets-guide/funnel-chart/configuring-chart.md %} of the funnel chart
+* Option to [place labels at the side or at the center](/gauge-and-widgets-guide/funnel-chart/configuring-chart) of the funnel chart

 * Custom tool text for each funnel slice